Maintenance Schedule

 Regular Cleaning: Rinse the tubes with fresh water after each use, especially after boating in salt water.
 Use a mild soap and soft brush to remove dirt, sand, and other debris.
 Avoid harsh chemicals or abrasive cleaners, which can damage the material.

-UV Protection: Apply a UV protectant, like 303 Aerospace Protectant, twice a year to shield the tubes from sun damage.
+UV Protection: Apply a UV protectant, like 303 Aerospace Protectant, quarterly or more often to shield the tubes from sun damage.
 This helps prevent fading, cracking, and other UV-related wear.

 Check Air Pressure: Regularly inspect and maintain the correct air pressure in your tubes.
 Overinflation can cause stress on the seams, while underinflation can make the boat less efficient and more prone to damage.